 I am not sure chimichangas are classified as Mexican food, but for my purposes they are.
 They are typically deep fried and stuffed with beef or chicken and cheese.
 A big deep fried, meat filled chimichanga would probably feel the same as a pound of rocks sitting in the bottom of your stomach.
 But they sounded delicious one afternoon and so this is a lighter version I came up with.

-The great thing about these is that you can switch up what you fill them with.
-If you can't have dairy - no problem.
+The great thing about this Crispy Baked Chimichangas Recipe is that you can switch up what you fill them with.
+If you can’t have dairy – no problem.
 Leave out the cheese.
-If you don't really care for black beans, then you are loco in the cabesa!
-Ha - just kidding.
+If you don’t really care for black beans, then you are loco in the cabesa!
+Ha – just kidding.
 Use a different kind of bean.
 I used 2 kinds of beans for a double fiber experience, plus it gives it is a littler flavor and texture variety.

-I used fat-free refried beans, and mixed them with El Pato Salsa de Chile Fresco.
-(It is a little yellow can - you can find it at pretty much any grocery store) It gave it nice flavor and a tiny bit of spice.
+I used refried beans (without added fat), and mixed them with El Pato Salsa de Chile Fresco.
+(It is a little yellow can – you can find it at pretty much any grocery store) It gave it nice flavor and a tiny bit of spice.
 Spread a little of the refried beans, black beans, and cheese down the center of the tortilla.
 You can add any other filling you want.
 I kept ours simple for the filling, because you can always add other fresh toppings at the end.

 Next fold your tortilla in half and brush with a little of the egg white.
 I used uncooked tortillas, but you could use any kind you want.

 Keep folding in the edges and sealing with a little egg white.

 You will end up with a little pouch.

 Next you will flash fry the chimichangas.
 Put 1 or 2 teaspoons of oil in a pan and heat over medium-high heat.
 When the pan is hot, place the chimichangas in the pan.
 Cook each side for about 1 minute until it is golden brown.